 - Are your ideals for yourself realistic?

 If you can’t help feeling sad after the activity above then there is some self discovery that needs to happen.
-At that point it is important to speak with a mentor, counselor, or coach to get down to the reason why you are triggering.
+At that point, it is important to speak with a mentor, counselor, or coach to further understand the reasons why you are triggering.
 The truth is, you should be so confident in yourself that the opinions of others don’t cripple you.

 Your emotions are YOUR responsibility.